 Tongue and groove plywood sheets marry a myriad of structural benefits to satisfy all of your domestic flooring needs- they're stronger and more rigid than regular plywood, help prevent sagging between joists, and reduce "bounce" at the seams between joists.
 Highly versatile, these boards can be used in a number of ways from creating low-cost kitchen cabinets to providing a rigid subfloor.Find Out More About Our Types of Tongue & Groove Plywood

-Tongue and groove plywood sheets reduce movement and aid in preventing uneven points in sub-flooring where two ends meet.
+Overall, tongue and groove plywood sheets reduce movement and aid in preventing uneven points in sub-flooring where two ends meet.

-Where Is Tongue and Groove Plywood Applications
+Where Is Tongue and Groove Plywood Used?

 Softwood T&G plywood flooring panel is specifically designed for use in floor decks and domestic flooring - although it can also be utilised on roofs where a high level of engineering, such as high snow loading, is essential.

 Softwood Plywood Tongue and Groove floor panels are purposed to withstand impact and other forms of bruising in flooring situations, site hoarding, roof decking, and vehicle bodywork.

 Tongue and Groove Plywood Key Features